When.Sign in

 • Move if it helps, rest if it doesn't.
 Both are right.

 There is nothing here to fix.
-It is the low, honest floor of the month, the ground the rest of it rises from.
-Some people feel wrung out, some feel a clear relief once it arrives, and plenty feel almost nothing; no one version is the right way to have a period.
-Meet the day at the pace it asks for.
-Warmth, an early night, a hot drink held in both hands are not small things this week.
-They are how you get something done.
+This is the low point of the month, and everything else builds back up from here.
+Some people feel drained, some feel relief once it starts, and many feel almost nothing.
+None of these is wrong.
+Take the day at the pace it needs.
+Warmth, an early night, and a hot drink are not small things this week; resting is how you get through it.

 Good for